 I don't know how your big feast works but our Thanksgiving feast is LARGE MARGE style.
 We gather 20-30 people and there is more food than we could, or should be able to eat in a week, although somehow we always manage to polish it all off.
 Aside from my Grannie's famous stuffing, some of the other staples we have are my dad's turkey from our family's company Dream Walkin' Farms Premium Meats which never fails to rock our world, mom makes mashed potatoes, Grannie makes giblet gravy, my sister and I make roasted brussel sprouts and all the other family members bring the dish they are most famous for!
 We get fat, happy, watch football and play Moon (a domino game I've been playing my entire life).
 I would love to hear what your must-have staples are, leave me a comment at the bottom of this post!

 2- 9x13" pans of Shawnee's Best or Aunt Jamima White Cornbread mix, prepared as directed

 1 whole bottle rubbed sage

 4 sleeves saltine crackers

-5 cups Turkey Broth (from cooked turkey or store-bought)
+5 cups Turkey Broth (from cooked turkey or store-bought chicken broth works too)

 salt and pepper